Words Are Powered By Intentions

 Gerald Jampolsky, author of Teach only Love and many other loving works was a psychiatrist who became very depressed.
 He was given a copy of A Course In Miracles manuscript to read over by a friend (under the guise that it needed checking) and the words changed his life.
 He is now 93, active on Facebook and still an inspiration to millions.

 You never know where people are in their lives and even though it isn’t your responsibility to find out, it is a part of our inner compassion to nest our words in a way that are encouraging to any that are listening.

-See unless you feel loving, you can’t speak words that are loving, if you don’t feel joyful you can’t speak words that are joyous, when you don’t feel encouraging, you can’t speak words of encouragement.
+Unless you feel loving, you can’t speak words that are loving, if you don’t feel joyful you can’t speak words that are joyous, when you don’t feel encouraged, you can’t speak words of encouragement.
 That’s where your intentions come in.
-When you set your intentions to feel good and that you only speak words of encouragement, then you have set your day up well.
+When you set your intentions to feel great and raise your vibration, then you only speak words of encouragement, words that are uplifting.
+To both yourself and others.

 Everyone Deserves Your Respect, Even You

 So a part of the bigger picture of compassion is that you respect others, no matter who they are or what they believe.
 Their way of life is not contagious and you aren’t agreeing with anybody, but it is important that you respect their choices.
 Not the commanded respect as taught to a child for an adult, but the respect that admires another for their life choices, no matter what they may be.
 It is much more important that an adult respects a child than the opposite, as we teach only be example.

 Ultimately, no matter who you are, you always have a choice with your intentions and your words.
 To be a lifeline and someone’s inspiration or to be the ‘straw that breaks the camels back’ and reap the consequences.